Khantanjil/khanSite/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)
 The website was made with python via Flask
 My website deployed with Heroku CLI and was created with the micro web framework called flask in python script and is a simple blog programming to practice and do my hobby's program skills

-  - Homepage
-  - Mainpage
-  - Aboutpage

-# New Features!

-  - Added the url ip page, see your details about your machine
-  - Added the Data collector with database postgresql and send the email with smtplib
-  - Added the candlestick charts graphs of big companies stock markets
-  - Added the url /met.html

-## Updates (26/6/2020)
-  - Changed the background
-  - Added better viewing on devices such as mobile phones

- You can also:
-  - View my webmap
-  - Visit the data collector web application
-  - Interactive with the graph

 ### Usages